ooni/spec/test-specs/ts-018-whatsapp.md

 assigned to WhatsApp) we then try to establish a TCP session to port `443` and `5222`.

+For a given IP address we consider the connection successful if either connecting to `IP:443` or `IP:5222` succeeds.

-If any of these connections succeeds (to any of the IP and port combinations) we consider the endpoint to not be blocked.
+If ALL of the connections succeed then we consider the endpoint to no be blocked.

 Conversely if all attempts fail then we consider the endpoint to be blocked and mark is as such in the report: